williaz/TechRefresher/Core_Spring.md

 ### What does declarative transaction management mean?
 - It keeps transaction management out of business logic and is not difficult to configure.
+- Programmatic transaction management
+  - small tranx ops
+  - Being able to **set the transaction name explicitly** is also something that can only be done using the programmatic approach to transaction management.

 ### What is the default rollback policy?
 How can you override it?

 - The recommended way to indicate to the Spring Framework’s transaction infrastructure that a transaction’s work is to be rolled back is to throw an Exception from code that is currently executing in the context of a transaction.